-If you’d like to become part of the “C” You In The Community program, please contact us.
+If you’d like to become part of the “C” You In The Community program, or would like more information, please contact us.

 “C” You At The “K”

-Once a month during the Royals’ 2016 season, 12-15 high school students from six local youth organizations were invited to Kauffman Stadium for a unique experience.
-“C” You At The “K,” which will continue throughout the 2017 season, is an opportunity for high school students from underserved areas of greater Kansas City to watch batting practice, receive a 30-minute character-building and leadership discussion from Dayton Moore and others, have a nice dinner, and then enjoy a Royals game.
+Once a month during the Royals’ season, 12-15 high school students from six local youth organizations are invited to Kauffman Stadium for a unique experience.
+“C” You At The “K,” which started in 2016, is an opportunity for high school students from underserved areas of greater Kansas City to watch batting practice or get a closed tour of the Royals Hall of Fame, receive a 30-minute character-building and leadership discussion from Dayton Moore and others, have a nice dinner, and then enjoy a Royals game.